School of English

 Research Expertise

-My research expertise is in twentieth-and-twenty-first-century Irish theatre and performance, with a specific focus on memory, history, forgetting and nostalgia.
-I have published extensively on the work of Irish playwright J.M.
-Synge in relation to these critical concepts.
+My research expertise and experience is in the intersections between drama, theatre, performance and the Health Humanities.
+I have published extensively on twentieth-and-twenty-first-century Irish theatre and performance, with a specific focus on the work of mental health in the work of J.M.
+Synge.
+I also use creative practice as a collaborative and communicative tool to create new knowledge and understanding about health care practice.
 You can follow updates on my current research on Twitter here

 Professional Affiliations; Outreach and Public Engagement